1-mbps/biquadris/README.md

 - Clockwise: lower right corner takes place of lower left corner
 - Counterclockwise: top left corner replaces lower left corner

+### Design

+The Block class has a composition relationship with the Board class.
+It has no identity outside of a Board.

+This design maximizes cohesion and minimizes coupling by ensuring that **all logic for editing blocks is done within the Block class**.
+If a Block is rotated or moved, the Block is solely responsible for calculating its new position.
+The Board is only involved at the end of the process, when it receives the block's new coordinates.

+This approach has several advantages.
+For one, it allows us to write any function for editing a block - including resizing or deleting - without ever having to touch the Board class.
+It also ensures that the Block class is completely encapsulated, since no other routine can interfere with its logic.

 ### Rotation

 Used this for rotations: